When do I register for classes?

 Why am I getting a prerequisite error when I try to register for a foreign language course?

 The results of your Foreign Language Placement test will determine your placement for your first foreign language course.
 You must register for the course level indicated on your placement test or determined by your AP/IB score.
 If you are receiving AP/IB credit for a foreign language and still see this error, the Office of the University Registrar has not received your official AP/IB score.
+Please refer here for more information.

 I know I will be receiving AP/IB or prior college credit but this credit is not yet in the WFU system.
 Therefore, I am having difficulty registering for a higher level class.
 What should I do?